 The Winking Assassin / Murder

-This fun game for adults is especially entertaining - especially for people who use their whole faces to wink!
+This fun campfire game for adults is particularly entertaining, especially for people who use their whole faces to wink!
 One neutral moderator secretly selects an assassin.
 After they are selected, everyone mingles around while making sure to look in the eyes of the other players.
 The assassin’s goal is to wink at the other players to kill them off without being detected.
 As players are winked at, they must re-enact a horrifying death where they are and they are out for the rest of the round.
 If a living person thinks they know who the assassin is, they can point and accuse!
 If they accuse wrong, they are dead for the round.
-Play continues until only the killer or one player remains.
-Another game with many variations that’s great for adults or kids.
+The play continues until only the killer or one player remains.
+This is another game with many variations that’s great for adults or kids and teens.
+However, for this game to be as entertaining as it sounds, you need a large group, preferably over 8 people.
+It doesn’t work that well when four people are looking at each other intensely, waiting for someone to blink.

 Hide and Go Scare

+Next on our list of best campfire games to play with your friends this summer vacation is “Hide and Go Scare!”
 This is exactly what it sounds like!
 Think of ‘Hide & Go Seek,’ but at night.
 Use the areas around your campfire to hide out and scare other unsuspecting players.
+Make sure you do not turn this one into a campfire drinking game, as people can get lost and accidents are not impossible in inebriated states.
+It is better to be safe.

 Two Truths and a Lie

-Usually an icebreaker game, it’s also fun to play when you want to know more about the friends playing the game!
-Each person says three statements - two truths and one line.
-Everyone else guesses the false statement.
+Usually an icebreaker game for team members who need to know each other better, this campfire game is quite versatile.
+It is also fun to play when you want to know more about the other friends playing the game!
+Each person says three statements – two truths and one lie.
+Everyone else has to guess the false statement.
+This is a great drinking campfire game – just don’t overdo it!
+The person who doesn’t guess which statement is the lie should drink a shot.

 ABC Name Game

 A player begins the game by saying the full name of a celebrity and the next player has thirty seconds to name another celebrity using the first letter of the mentioned celebrity’s last name.
-Example: First player says “Tom Selleck” and then second player says “Scarlett Johansson.”
-Third player could say “Jennifer Lawrence.”
-Play continues as such for three rounds.
-Fun spin on the rules - if a person says a celebrity whose first and last name start with the same letter (like January Jones), switch direction of play.
-The player with the most names after three rounds wins!
+Example: The first player says “Tom Selleck” and then the second player says “Scarlett Johansson.”
+The third player could say “Jennifer Lawrence.”
+The play continues as such for three rounds.
+Here is a fun spin on the rules: if a person says a celebrity whose first and last name start with the same letter (like January Jones), switch direction of the play.
+The winner is the player with the most names after three rounds!

 There Once Was a Skunk